wolfostic/project-baseline/README.md

 The project is currently a **work in progress (WIP)**.
 Artifacts are added incrementally as analyses are completed and reviewed.

 To avoid disclosure of sensitive or exploitable information, all documentation intentionally abstracts implementation-specific details while preserving risk logic, methodology, and decision-making rationale.

-## RMF Tailoring & Scope Statement
-This document defines the tailored application of the NIST SP 800-37 Risk Management Framework for Project Baseline, including mission objectives, stakeholders, and scope boundaries.